brycethomas/brycethomas.github.io/_posts/2014-01-13-a-successful-phd-workflow-for-programmers.md

 \end{figure}
 ```

-somewhere in `main.tex` and `my_awesome_figure.pdf` has been generated
+somewhere in `main.tex`.
+Now you can generate `my_awesome_figure.pdf`
-as the output of some computation you perform in `build_phd.sh`.
+with a single call and you've got a written record in `build_phd.sh`
+of precisely how you did it.
+Another good candidate for automation
-Another good example are simple variables derived from your
+are simple variables derived from your computation.
+Say you performed
-computation.
-Say you performed your analysis over a trace with 283
+your analysis over a trace with 283 widgets, or at least you think you
-widgets, or at least you think you did, until you found out there were
+did, until you found out there were actually 284 widgets.
+If you'd
-actually 284 widgets.
-If you'd been following the greedy strategy,
+been following the greedy strategy, you would have hard-coded the
-you would have hard-coded the value 283 everywhere in thesis and need
-to go back and update it.
-Treat it as a data point on the other hand
+value 283 everywhere in your thesis and need to go back and update it.
+To treat it as data instead of prose, you could have a step in your
-means having your script output a `widgets.tex` file that simply reads
+`build_phd.sh` script that emitted a file `widgets.tex` that simply
-`283`, and having your thesis include that variable with something
+read `283`.
+In your thesis you then replace the literal `283` with
-like `\input{widgets}`.
+`\input{widgets}`.

 So now your directory looks like:

 ```
 phd